 Other Peaks pick, this dog-friendly hilltop stroll will take you across ridges and rugged vistas.
 You can even see Snowdonia from up on high!
 This is a tall, mountainous trail that’s likely recommendable for more experienced walkers.
 However, do make a point to come and check it out!

-Of course, if you do want to show your pet the sights of Staffs beyond walking trails, there’s lots for you to see and do with them across the county.
+Of course, if you do want to show your pet the sights of Staffs beyond walking trails, there are lots for you to see and do with them across the county.
 In fact, we have set up a full guide on pet friendly days out in Staffordshire.
 Definitely make a point to read up on that before you head anywhere!

 If you’ve never taken the time to explore Staffs beyond its main attractions, there are stacks of country walks and trails that are begging for you to check out.
 Dog walking in Staffordshire can be breath-taking as well as energising.
 Quite literally – as the hills here are definitely great for those of us who love to really get the blood pumping on our regular walks and strolls.